 - EEs get exposure to people on other teams, broader business priorities, and the broader service of our product and codebase.

-- EEs share their knowledge of the product and our codebase with CEs and AERs so we are continuously upleveling our ability to support all customers.
+- EEs share their knowledge of the product and our codebase with all members of Technical Success (CE, IE, TA, SE) so we are continuously upleveling our ability to support all customers.

 - EEs directly experience customer pain and gratitude, and they can bring that valuable perspective back to their team to uplevel engineering.

 This is a new program, so any and all of these points are flexible, but here is what the initial sketch is.